 Guardian resided in several downtown Granite City locations until it purchased the building at the corner of Niedringhaus and Edison in 1960 where it resided for 45 years.
 In 1980 a new office was built at 3800 Nameoki Road and that continues to be the bank’s home today.

-Since 1919 five Chief Executive Officers have guided Guardian through depressions, recessions, good times and bad.
+Since 1919 six Chief Executive Officers have guided Guardian through depressions, recessions, good times and bad.
 We are proud of our past and continue to work to serve the financial needs of our current customers.